Diocesan Board of Education

 Church Schools benefit from the support of the local church, the clergy and the worshipping congregation.
 The church is represented on the school governing body.
 In a Voluntary Aided School the church governors are in the majority.

 Pupils attending Church Schools are expected to take part in collective worship.
-This will be generally Christian in content, but all faiths are recognised with a particular emphasis on the impact of faith on the way individuals lead their lives.
+This will be Christian (Church of England) in content, but all faiths are recognised with a particular emphasis on the impact of faith on the way individuals lead their lives.

 Church Schools follow the locally agreed syllabus for Religious Education which concentrates on Christianity and other world religions.